 The Executive Lounge is one of the nicest features of this hotel.
 I always try to stay st hotels with a lounge.
 Lounges supply free breakfast and dinner, there is no need to waste a welcome gift choice on breakfast and forego bonus points for a stay.
-Here is a great summary of the the lowdown.
+Here is a great summary of the the lowdown for the Executive Lounge.

 The buffet items for breakfast and dinner were more than sufficient in variety and quality to create satisfying meals for any tastes.
 The staff was pleasant and efficient.
 They cleared plates and glasses promptly.
-When I asked where I could print my boarding pass, the attendant at the entrance to the lounge volunteered to print it for me.
+When I asked where I could print my boarding pass, the attendant at the lounge entrance volunteered to print it for me.
 Access to the Executive Lounge is available to Marriott Platinum members and above.
 In addition to the member, one guest is allowed for free.
 Additional guests can enter for a charge.

 Fitness Center and Pool

 Unlike the Executive Lounge, all hotel guests have access to the pool and fitness center.
 The facilities are almost like a mini spa.
 Access to the fitness center is via a dedicated elevator.
 Sweaty guests do not use the same elevator as guests going to and from their rooms.

 The best part of the fitness center is the large sauna.
 Strange that the hotel website doesn’t even mention it.

 The indoor infinity pool completes the fitness center facilities.